cheredia19/wp-harris-trump-debate-claims/README.md

 This analysis underscores the essential role of fact-checking in promoting transparency, allowing the public to make informed decisions in an era where [misinformation and disinformation](https://www.dictionary.com/e/misinformation-vs-disinformation-get-informed-on-the-difference/) can easily cloud judgment.

+The table below summarizes all the 55 claims (40 from Trump, 15 from Harris) made at the debate, the ten identified topics, and the verdicts from TWP (and our own).
+You can filter by the mentioned fields.

 <FlatUiTable
   data={{
     url: 'all_claims.csv'
   }}
  />

+Some insights:

 <PlotlyBarChart
   data={{